 The FAFSA uses your family’s annual income from two years ago to project how much your family can afford to contribute toward your expenses while you attend college.
 This projection assumes that family income is relatively stable over the course of time.
-While the FAFSA form does not give the student the opportunity to explain a circumstance that could affect his or her ability to pay for college; federal law allows authorized officials in our office to make certain adjustments to your income data so that it accurately reflects your family’s situation.
+While the FAFSA form does not give the student the opportunity to explain a special circumstance that could affect his or her ability to pay for college; federal law allows authorized officials in our office to make certain adjustments to your income data so that it accurately reflects your family’s situation.
 These types of adjustments are made on a case-by-case basis.

-If your family has experienced one or more of the following situations, you may qualify for an adjustment to the information on your FAFSA.
+If your family has experienced one or more of the following special circumstances, you may qualify for an adjustment to the information on your FAFSA.
 Making these types of adjustments may result in increased financial aid eligibility.

 - Loss or reduction of income which may include, but not limited to furlough, unemployment, disability, or retirement

 - Termination of benefits received or income such as child support, alimony, social security benefits

 - One-time occurrence of income such as a debt cancellation, an inheritance, lottery win, or IRA withdrawal

 - Exceptional medical and/or dental expenses incurred, not paid by insurance (exceeding a certain percentage)

 - Divorce or separation that occurred after that FAFSA was filed

 - Death of a parent or spouse that occurred after the FAFSA was filed